cgalpin92/pp4_django_project_baking_bliss/README.md

 - Baking Bliss is a recipe sharing platform for baking enthusiasts to share their favourite recipes, discover new ones and connect with other fellow bakers.

   ### Roles of the site:
     - __The site user__ can discover new recipes without creating an account or signing into the site.
-However, in order to contribute to the site by sharing their own recipes oor commenting on other recipes and connecting with other bakers they will need to create an account and sign in.
+However, in order to contribute to the site by sharing their own recipes or commenting on other recipes and connecting with other bakers they will need to create an account and sign in.

-    - __The site owner__ can also accomplish the above however they also have access to the admin site where they can approve recipes uploaded by other users and comments made on recipes.
+    - __The site owner__ can also accomplish the above however they also have access to the admin site where they can approve recipes and comments uploaded by other users.
 From the admin site they can also;
-      - add new categories or delete old ones
+      - Add new categories or delete old ones
-      - add new ingredients or delete old ones
+      - Add new ingredients or delete old ones
-      - add new recipes or delete old ones
+      - Add new recipes or delete old ones
+      - Add new comments or delete old ones
-      - delete user accounts
+      - Create and Delete user accounts
+      - Update the About page information

 ## Models